 How To Manage Abortion Pain?

-Both surgical and medical abortions are painful.
+Both surgical and medical abortions can be painful.
 Your healthcare providers may do the following to minimize the pain (1):

 - For medical abortion: Medical abortions may cause strong cramps and symptoms such as nausea in some women.
 Over-the-counter pain relievers are enough to manage this pain.
 Anesthesia is not required.
 Doctors may recommend ibuprofen or acetaminophen (Tylenol), and/or Vicodin for pain relief.